One of the easiest ways to record cash transactions is by using a cash book. A cash book can record the transactions of both cash and the bank.

 Single Entry Cash Book

-A single entry system is in it’s simplest form and you can either purchase one from a retailer or create it in Excel.
+A single entry system is in its simplest form, and you can either purchase a book from a retailer or create it in Excel.
 It will show income on one side and expenditure on the other.
 Each side will have several columns; these include date, details, reference and amount.
 A simple example is below.

 Double Entry Cash Book

 A double entry cash book is more advance and includes analysis of the income or expenditure.
-An example of this is a business that wants to record what category the payment is, so may add columns for rent, wages, utilities, general expenses and others.
+An example of this is a business that wants to record the payment category so that it may add columns for rent, wages, utilities, general expenses, and others.
 It is also the same for sales; the business may sell different types of services or goods.